Bruno-SSC/movsort/commit_log.md

     reached a reasonable way to store the modal state. com 7
     updated view functions to work with the new structure of model states.
 Started working on the option states for inclusion/exclusion.
-Reached a "working" code but not sure if acceptable result.
+Reached a "working" code but not sure if acceptable result. com 8
+    working on the updating the frontend accordingly to the options model but it's not turning out in a likeable way for me.